Skip to main content

 2014

-We change our name to Miracle Flights, since we’re not just flying kids anymore.
-We start flying adults, like Patricia Levett, whose specialty care for breast cancer has resulted in her tumors shrinking.
+We changed our name to Miracle Flights as we began flying adults, like Patricia, whose specialty care for breast cancer has resulted in her tumors shrinking.

 2016

-We celebrate our 100,000th flyer, Levi Krystosek.
-One of only 6 people in the U.S. with his form of dwarfism, Levi continues to defy the odds related to his condition thanks in part to Miracle Flights.
+We celebrated our 100,000th flyer, Levi.
+One of only six people in the U.S. with his form of dwarfism, Levi continues to defy the odds related to his condition, thanks in part to Miracle Flights.

 2017

-We launch our Swings for Wings annual fundraiser at Topgolf Las Vegas and begin a multi-year partnership with UFC.
+We launched our Swings for Wings annual fundraiser at Topgolf Las Vegas and began a multi-year partnership with UFC.

 2018

-After 35 Miracle Flights and 17 surgeries, Jessica Lindley walks across the stage at high school graduation.
+After 35 Miracle Flights and 17 surgeries, Jessica walked across the stage at her high school graduation.

 2019